Fraud Prevention and Reporting (En español)

 How To Report Fraud

-The OIG will carefully review your allegation and take appropriate action.
+Our OIG will carefully review your allegation and take appropriate action.
 However, they cannot provide information regarding the actions taken on any reported allegation.
 Federal regulations prohibit the disclosure of information contained in law enforcement records, even to the person making the allegation.

-To learn more about reporting fraud, visit the OIG’s Resources for Other Types of Fraud page.
+To learn more about reporting fraud, visit our OIG's Resources for Other Types of Fraud page.
 You will find information about misuse of SSNs, elder abuse, Direct Express accounts, fraud, and more.
-Also, watch their video “How to Report Social Security Fraud” for more details about the fraud referral process.
+Also, watch their video "How to Report Social Security Fraud" for more details about the fraud referral process.

 There are several things you should do to prevent identity theft: